stella-mooon/stella-mooon/README.md

-- 👋 Hi, I’m @stella-mooon
+- 👋 Hello, I’m @stella-mooon
 - 👀 I’m interested in FrontEnd, Phyton, Ruby, artificial intelligence, Project management
 - 🌱 I’m currently learning Phynton and QA
 - 💞️ I’m looking to collaborate on  search for work and learning in programming